avolkov/2017-11-14-3d-printing/main_script.rst

 PID controller values for Heated  bed and Nozzle.
 PID(proportional-integral-derivative) is a closed loop controller for heating bed/nozlles, default values are fine for the initial runs, but later PID tuning should be used to make temperature control more precise.

+Because everything will shut down if deviation is more than 10C from target unless you explicitly disable that.
+It's a safety feature.

 Nozzle
 ======